filecoin-project/lotus/documentation/en/cli-lotus.md

    lotus sync command [command options] [arguments...]

 COMMANDS:
-   status                         check sync status wait                           Wait for sync to be complete mark-bad                       Mark the given block as bad, will prevent syncing to a chain that contains it unmark-bad                     Unmark the given block as bad, makes it possible to sync to a chain containing it check-bad                      check if the given block was marked bad, and for what reason checkpoint                     mark a certain tipset as checkpointed; the node will never fork away from this tipset help, h                        Shows a list of commands or help for one command
+   status      check sync status
+   wait        Wait for sync to be complete mark-bad    Mark the given block as bad, will prevent syncing to a chain that contains it unmark-bad  Unmark the given block as bad, makes it possible to sync to a chain containing it check-bad   check if the given block was marked bad, and for what reason checkpoint  mark a certain tipset as checkpointed; the node will never fork away from this tipset help, h     Shows a list of commands or help for one command

+OPTIONS:
+   --help, -h  show help
 ```

 ### lotus sync status